santanamnaa/tspdigital/EMAILJS_SETUP.md

 1. In EmailJS dashboard, go to "Email Services"
 2. Click "Add New Service"
 3. Choose "Gmail" or "Custom SMTP"
-4. Configure with your Gmail account (tspdigital.id@gmail.com)
+4. Configure with your Gmail account (info@tspdigital.id)
 5. Note down the **Service ID**

 ## Step 3: Create Email Template